wbailey/wbailey.github.io/source/_posts/2013-10-28-avoiding-paper-tigers-and-leaches.markdown

 * They did the project on their own time and have never done it professionally but count it as real experience on their resume.

-### Leaches
+### Leeches

-The next category I have dubbed _leaches_ because like a leach, they survive off of the work of others.
+The next category I have dubbed _Leeches_ because like a leach, they survive off of the work of others.
 In their resumes they take credit for others but instead of being caught in the phone screen, they pull it off and might not be exposed until you hire them.
 When they join your team they drain it just like a parasite which is bad for the team's productivity, chemistry and moral.